 Actinic Keratoses and Blu-U Light Therapy

 Actinic keratosis are pre-cancerous skin lesions resulting from excessive sun exposure.
-DUSA Pharmaceuticals, Inc. are the makers of Levulan Kerastick (aminolevulinic acid), an FDA approved treatment for minimally to moderate thick actinic keratosis of the face or scalp using the Blu-U Light photodynamic therapy illuminator.
+DUSA Pharmaceuticals, Inc. are the makers of Levulan Kerastick (aminolevulinic acid), an FDA approved treatment for minimally to moderately thick actinic keratosis of the face or scalp using the Blu-U Light photodynamic therapy illuminator.
 A picture of this device is on the right.
-In FDA trials, this device is the only one that has approval for activation of the Levulan Kerastick.
+After FDA trials, this device was the only one that received approval for activation of the Levulan Kerastick.
 Once activated by the Blu-U light, the Levulan actively destroys sun damaged pre-cancerous cells.
-Most notably, the patient receives a warning that such activation will lead to significant unsightly inflammation for a period of time.
+Such activation will, however, lead to significant unsightly inflammation for a period of time.

 Blu-U Light Therapy and Acne?

 The FDA approves the Blu-U Light Photodynamic (with or without Levulan Kerastick) Therapy Illuminator to treat moderate inflammatory acne vulgaris.
 In addition, for many patients that do not wish to take long-term antibiotics, this is a very good option.
 Patients with moderate acne have had great success in our office with this modality.

 Blu-U and Levulanic Acid is also a treatment modality for sebaceous hyperplasia of the face and scalp regions.

 If the doctor uses Levulanic Acid, it is very important to avoid sun exposure for 48-72 hours due to the photosensitizing effect of this drug.

 It is a medically approved treatment, but please confirm with your insurance company.

 Be sure to follow-up with Dr. Atkins to monitor your acne improvement.